smscully/Management-Governance/Tagging Scripts/README.md

 ## Overview Of The JSON Tag Files

-There are three JSON tag files included in this directory:
+There are three JSON tag files included in this folder:

 + [api_tags.json](./api_tags.json): used with the Resource Groups Tagging API
 + [cfn_tags.json](./cfn_tags.json): used with CloudFormation templates deployed via the AWS CLI